subratb/ConsoleApplicationOutput/README.md

 This also demonstrates the capability of getting the output from an executable to a web application.

-CONTENTS
+CONTENTS<br/>
-ConsoleApplication - executable which takes a parameter, processes it and writes output to console.
+ConsoleApplication - executable which takes a parameter, processes it and writes output to console.<br/>
-ConsoleApplicationOutputGet - executable which calls(executes) ConsoleApplication and gets the output from it back as a string.
+ConsoleApplicationOutputGet - executable which calls(executes) ConsoleApplication and gets the output from it back as a string.<br/>
 ConsoleApplicationHost - web application which calls(executes) ConsoleApplication and gets the output from it back as a string.